Ford Fans And Owners Filled The 2019 Route 66 Mother Road Festival

 For 18-years, the Route 66 Mother Road Festival has celebrated specialty cars, fun, and the nostalgia of the historical landmark road.
 Held annually during late September in downtown Springfield, Illinois, this year’s car show packed the place, filling the streets of downtown with block after block of beautiful vehicles.

 Participants traveled from across the country to spend the weekend parked just off the old Route 66.
-In addition to the car show, the Bonnier Events promoters provide a night car cruise, vendors, live music, a burn-out contest and Miss Mother Road Pin-up girl contest.
+In addition to the car show, the Bonnier Events promoters serve up an evening car cruise, vendors, live music, a burn-out challenge and Miss Mother Road Pin-up girl contest.

 The car show began in 2001 in downtown Springfield, moving to the Illinois State Fairgrounds a couple of years later.
 When it popped the seams on the acreage at that location, promoters once again moved it back to downtown where it has stayed until the current day.
 Over 25,000 spectators are reported to enjoy the spectacle each year and this year saw capacity crowds on the streets and sidewalks while enjoying the beautiful fall weather.

-One interesting observation I made is that despite all makes and models of cars intermixed among the festival, the Ford enthusiasts seem to congregate with one another, ad did every other brand-specific admirer.
+One interesting observation I made is that despite all makes and models of cars intermixed among the festival, the Ford enthusiasts seem to congregate with one another, as did every other brand-specific admirer.

 “These cars bring back so many good memories, especially when talking to fellow Ford fans,” Joe Hanraddy, one of the local spectators says.
 “I drove a ’57 Ford in high school; that was the best car I ever owned.
 I had so much fun cruising the main streets of town in mine.
 These cars sure do bring those days back.”